 Office Depot: PBA members save 10 percent off the web price on more than 30,000 office supplies through the Office Depot Partner Program, helping you to save while working better in your office, home or car.
 Click here to set up your discount account or to begin shopping and saving online or in stores today.

 Free Section Membership: Test-drive PBA section membership for one free year!
 Members joining a section for the first time or who have not belonged to the selected section for at least five years are eligible.
 Register online or call PBA Member Services at 800-932-0311.
 Get more information on PBA sections.

 USI Affinity: Insurance Tip of the Month: Should you report a potential claim, even if you feel it is unjustified?
 Absolutely!
 Your insurer may be able to offer advice that can remedy the situation, enabling you to avoid the prospect of having a claim filed against you.
 Now offering a risk-management policy enhancement for CNA policyholders in Pennsylvania.
 Learn more.

 Click here for the current, public e-dition of The Pennsylvania Lawyer magazine.
-Click on the following for recent PBA publications available for a limited time to non-members, illustrating the benefits of membership in the PBA and in these committees, sections and other groups: Federal Practice Committee; Intellectual Property Section; Labor and Employment Law Section; Real Property, Probate and Trust Law Section; Solo and Small Firm Practice Section and Young Lawyers Division.
+Click on the following for recent PBA publications available for a limited time to non-members, illustrating the benefits of membership in the PBA and in these committees, sections and other groups: Civil Litigation Section; Federal Practice Committee; Intellectual Property Section; Labor and Employment Law Section; Real Property, Probate and Trust Law Section; Shale Energy Law Committee; Solo and Small Firm Practice Section and Young Lawyers Division.
 Also available, “The County Line” newsletter.